JetBrains/teamcity-documentation/topics/build-script-interaction-with-teamcity.md

 ```

+In most cases, `flowId` is the only attribute required to start a message flow.

-To start a flow inside a given existing flow, use the `flowStarted` parameter and specify the parent flow ID as the `parent` parameter.
-Flows without the specified parent start inside the flow of the current step.
+When you absolutely need to start a flow not inside the root flow but as a subflow inside a given existing flow, add the `flowStarted` parameter.
+Specify the parent flow ID as the `parent` parameter.
+Flows without the specified parent start inside the root flow of the current step.

-To end a flow, use the `flowFinished` parameter.
+To end a subflow, use the `flowFinished` parameter.
 Ending a parent flow automatically closes all its subflows, but we recommend declaring the flow order explicitly:

 ```Shell
 ##teamcity[<messageName> flowStarted flowId='MainFlow' ...]